SAP/odata-vocabularies/docs/v2-annotations.md

       <td>A property holding parent node IDs for a hierarchy structure of values of some other property includes this attribute.
 The value of this attribute is always the name of another property in the same type.
 It points to the related property holding the hierarchy node ID.
 For the root node of the hierarchy the parent node ID is null.</td>
     </tr>
     <tr>
-      <td colspan="1">hierarchy-parent-navigation-for</td>
+      <td>hierarchy-parent-navigation-for</td>
-      <td colspan="1">-</td>
+      <td>-</td>
-      <td colspan="1">A navigation property for accessing the parent entity of a node.
+      <td>A navigation property for accessing the parent entity of a node.
 It offers an alternative method for accessing the parent node ID, if the entity type does not have a dedicated property for that.</td>
     </tr>
     <tr>
       <td>hierarchy-drill-state-for</td>